fekberg/blog.filipekberg.se/Snow/_posts/2018-04-02-csharp-smorgasbord-free.md

 ---
 C# Smorgasbord was first published on July 30, 2012 and was the start of something that I certainly could not have anticipated.
 At the time I had barely started doing any public speaking at all, nor had I been around the world to lots of interesting conferences.

 What initially sparked the idea of writing a book, was when I applied for a job at Spotify, which I didn't get.
 Just like many others I've always had a hard time proving my skills during interviews, especially when having to code in notepad.
-As I felt sad having lost the opportunity to work for an extremely interesting company, something sparked inside me, I wanted to prove, not to others, but to myself that I was in fact pretty good at what I do.
+As I felt sad having lost the opportunity to work for an extremely interesting company, something sparked inside me, I wanted to prove, not to others, but to myself that I was in fact pretty good at what I do.<!--excerpt-->

 As I started to look over the material that I had already produced, and thinking about how I could best put this into a better format, the idea of a smorgasbord came into mind.
 I had a lot of different topics spread across different formats and being a Swede, it felt rather natural collecting lots of different things and serving it to your friends and family.